thiagorigonatti/portable-php-mysql-installer/README.md

 ## This script will install MySQL8.0.29 in Windows operating system for you easy

-Make sure to download https://dev.mysql.com/get/Downloads/MySQL-8.0/mysql-8.0.29-winx64.zip from the oficial website and make sure to have downloaded `ini.my` file also
+Make sure to download https://dev.mysql.com/get/Downloads/MySQL-8.0/mysql-8.0.29-winx64.zip from the oficial website and make sure to have downloaded `my.ini` file also

 ### This requires administrator permissions